Loading figure…

 “Provide a pathway to citizenship for undocumented & DREAMers.
 (Oct 2018)”

-Why: Sponsoring a prohibition on new immigration detention models directly supports the stated position of reforming immigration policies and opposing punitive measures against undocumented immigrants.
+Why: Sponsoring a bill to prohibit new immigration detention models directly advances the stated position of abolishing ICE and opposing harmful detention practices.

 View source →Apr 14, 2026 · Congress.gov (House roll-call)